For UK MSP, optimizing customer experience is key to successful security posture and productivity

-Australia has passed new cyber laws in an effort to crack down on criminal operations.
+Australia has passed new cyber laws in an effort to down on criminal operations.
 Tech companies could receive fines of up to $10 million if they choose to retain requested encrypted data.

 Back in June, Australia’s Cyber Security Minister Angus Taylor sought to “modernise” existing cyber laws.
 The Turnbull government have now passed the legislation to gain “access to information for holding criminals and terrorists to account for investigations and gathering evidence.”